sudorandom/kmcd.dev/content/posts/2024/grpc-over-http3/index.md

     -keyout cert.key  -out cert.crt
 ```

-After.
 That is all there is to it!
 Now we have a gRPC server that now supports HTTP/3.

 #### Testing with an example client in Go
-Now that we have a server running I needed some way to test it, so let's use a client set up with ConnectRPC.
-Here's what I ended up with:
+Now that we have a server running we need some way to test it, so let's use a client using ConnectRPC:

 ```go
 package main